cybozu-go/coil/mtest/README.md

-How to manually run CKE using placemat
+How to manually run coil using placemat
 ======================================

 1. Run `make setup`